 How do I stop co-sleeping?

 When the time comes for you to stop co-sleeping, there are a few different strategies you can use.
-If Baby has just grown out of it, and all you probably need to do is set him up in his new bed and carry over your bedtime routine.
-There might be an adjustment period where he comes back to your bed out of habit, but you can just gently guide him back to his own bed.
+If Baby has just grown out of it, and all you probably need to do is set her up in her new bed and carry over your bedtime routine.
+There might be an adjustment period where she comes back to your bed out of habit, but you can just gently guide her back to her own bed.

 If ending the co-sleeping arrangement isn’t Baby‘s idea, it might be a little more difficult.
-Talk to him about why he is going to be sleeping in his own room or bed now.
-Say that you’ll still see him every night and every morning and that you’re excited for him to be a big boy in the new room or bed.
+Talk to her about why she is going to be sleeping in her own room or bed now.
+Say that you’ll still see her every night and every morning and that you’re excited for her to be a big girl in the new room or bed.
 Most children will accept being moved to their own beds at age 2 or 3.

-If Baby needs help with the transition, you can start by moving him to a temporary bed (futon, air mattress, etc.) in your room and eventually move Baby to his own bed.
+If Baby needs help with the transition, you can start by moving her to a temporary bed (futon, air mattress, etc.) in your room and eventually move Baby to her own bed.
 A special stuffed animal or a nightlight might be helpful in the transition.
 Sweet dreams!

 - Boyse, Kyla.
 “Sleep Problems.
 Michigan Medicine.
 University of Michigan.
 November 2010.
 Web.